p4lsec/otsafe/README.md

 ## Install

-To install the core library from PyPI:
+This package will not be published on PyPI.
+To install the core library using pip, you can run the following command:

 ```
-pip install otsafe
+python3 -m pip install https://github.com/p4lsec/otsafe.git@main
 ```

 To install and use from source:

 ```
 git clone git@github.com:p4lsec/otsafe.git
-cd otsafe & \
+cd otsafe
 python3 -m venv ot-venv
 source ot-venv/bin/activate
 python3 -m pip install -e .